k3kaimu/dffdd/README.md

 $ brew install dub
 ~~~~~

-This library requires `FFTW` and `OpenBLAS`.
+This library requires `FFTW`, `OpenBLAS`, and `NLopt`.
 They can be installed by `homebrew`.

 ~~~~~
-$ brew install fftw
+$ brew install fftw openblas nlopt
-$ brew install homebrew/science/openblas
 ~~~~~

-In addition, you should clone this library from gitlab, `dranges` and `carbon` from github.
+In addition, you should clone this library and carbon from gitlab and github, respectively.

 ~~~~~
 $ mkdir workdir && cd workdir